practicalcomputerscience/MicrobenchmarkGPHLlanguages/15 - memory leak detection with Valgrind/README.md

 $
 ```

-This program evades its profiling with Valgrind, at least when running it in the (simple) way as shown above..
+This program evades its profiling with Valgrind, at least when running it in the (simple) way as shown above.

 With the other tested Scheme dialects, I only implemented the "random_streams_for_perf_stats" programs.
 All of them had _still reachable_ leaks: